eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 ## Logging out

 To be able to log out, we need a method in the `SecurityService` for logging out.
-In this method we will do three things:
+This method does three things:

-* We will close the Vaadin session, causing a new one to be created upon the next navigation, and as such the username will no longer be available as a session attribute.
+* It closes the Vaadin session, causing a new one to be created upon the next navigation, and as such the username is no longer available as a session attribute.
 * The Vaadin session is always contained within a wrapped session, e.g. the actual `HttpSession`.
 In case we have stored any information here, it should be invalidated as well.
 * Finally, the user should be redirected to the login view.